 How is self-image developed?

 The image we see in the mirror may be a real or distorted view of who we really are.
 Based on this view, we develop either a positive or a negative self-image.
-The strengths and weaknesses we have internalized affect how we act today.
-We continually take in information and evaluate ourselves in multiple domains such as physical appearance (How do I look?), performance (How am I doing?), and relationships (How important am I?).
+The strengths and weaknesses we have adopted affect how we act today.
+We continually take in information and evaluate ourselves in several areas, such as physical appearance (How do I look?), performance (How am I doing?), and relationships (How important am I?).

 How can we create a positive self-image?

 Self-image is not permanently fixed.
 Part of our self-image is dynamic and changing.
 We can learn to develop a healthier and more accurate view of ourselves, thus challenging the distortions in the mirror.
 Self-image change occurs over a lifetime.
 A healthy self-image starts with learning to accept and love ourselves.
 It also means being accepted and loved by others.